Ocoras/particle-demo/README.md

 ![Governing equations](img/acc-eq.jpg)

-Where we define a and be to be:
+Where we define a and b to be:

 ![Defining a and b](img/a-and-b-eq.jpg)